DBHYDRO Browser

 Question: What is a DBKEY?

 Answer: A DBKEY is a the DBHYDRO system assigned unique identifier for a data set (or time series).
 A DBKEY is to a data set what a social security number is to a person.
+Each unique combination of station, data type, frequency, statistic type, recorder, operation number, and agency results in a unique dbkey.
+A dbkey cannot be decoded to imply any attributes of the data set.

 Question: Do I have to know the DBKEY in order to access the desired data?